 On November 8, 2011, Ohio voters passed a referendum [PDF] that forbids enforcement of the ACA's individual mandate and prohibits the imposition of fines on individuals for failing to purchase health insurance.
+Other states also challenged the ACA [http://www.ncsl.org/research/health/state-laws-and-actions-challenging-ppaca.aspx].
 As of November 2011, Alabama, Florida, Georgia, Louisiana, Kansas, Missouri, New Hampshire, Utah, and Wyoming have also passed legislation that challenged the ACA in some form.

 Several states also began pursuing legislation that would create an interstate Health Care Compact (HCC) that, if adopted by enough states and approved by the US Congress, would give the states primary authority to regulate health care and insurance.
-Spearheaded by the Health Care Compact Alliance, the final language of HCC was released [PDF] on February 23, 2011.
+Spearheaded by the Health Care Compact Alliance, the final language of HCC was released [PDF] on February 23, 2011. [http://www.healthcarecompactdraft.com/about], the HCC was released [http://www.healthcarecompactdraft.com/compact] on February 23, 2011, but has not achieved the necessary congressional sanction to circumvent the ACA.
+Such compacts have traditionally been used to address interstate conflicts such as border disputes and conflicting state agency guidelines.
+As of December 2015, nine states had enacted [http://www.ncsl.org/research/health/states-pursue-health-compacts.aspx] interstate compact statutes, while 26 state legislatures had considered [http://www.ncsl.org/research/health/states-pursue-health-compacts.aspx] adopting the HCC.
 Although such compacts have traditionally been used to address interstate conflicts such as border disputes and conflicting state agency guidelines, Georgia, Missouri, Oklahoma, and Texas adopted the HCC by November 2011.
 Similar proposals were also passed by the legislatures of Arizona and Montana and vetoed by their respective governors.

 In addition to legislative initiatives, there have also been direct gubernatorial actions to invalidate the law.
 On April 20, 2011, Idaho Gov. CL "Butch" Otter issued an executive order barring his state from establishing any program or rule implementing provisions of ACA, accepting funding tied to the law, or assisting federal employees with its implementation.
 Before issuing the order, Otter vetoed a bill that would have nullified ACA's application in Idaho because he feared it would have prevented the state from legally creating its own insurance exchange.

 The Fourth Circuit also presided over Liberty University v.
 Geithner, which originated from the US District Court for the Western District of Virginia and was similarly dismissed for lack of standing in September 2011.
 The court ruled that it could not address the issues raised in the lawsuit because it dealt with tax law issues that would not be ripe until the individual mandate took effect in 2014.
-Liberty University petitioned the US Supreme Court for certiorari in October 2011.
+Liberty University petitioned the US Supreme Court for certiorari in for certiorari was denied.

-Numerous other challenges to the ACA were also dismissed for lack of standing by federal district courts in Missouri, the District of Columbia, New Jersey, New Hampshire, and Mississippi.
+Numerous other challenges to the ACA were also dismissed for lack of standing by federal district courts in Missouri, the District of Columbia, New Jersey, New Hampshire, and Mississippi; this, too, was denied.